otherguy/docker-pokemonsay/README.md

 You can use this with plain Docker:

-    $ docker run --rm otherguy/pokemonsay -p Pikachu "You really should use pokemonsay with whalebrew.
-It will bring Pokemon to your workflow!"
+    $ docker run --rm otherguy/pokemonsay -p Pikachu "Pokemonsay brings Pokemon to your workflow!"

 Or you can install it using [whalebrew](https://github.com/whalebrew/whalebrew) and use it simply with `pokemonsay`:

     $ whalebrew install otherguy/pokemonsay
-    $ pokemonsay -p Pikachu "You really should use pokemonsay with whalebrew.
-It will bring Pokemon to your workflow!"
+    $ pokemonsay -p Pikachu "You really should use pokemonsay with whalebrew."

 ## 🚧 Contributing